WeekieNHN/WeekieNHN.github.io/csgo.markdown

 _By Frank "Weekie" Podraza_

 The program was originally a small phone project for me and a few friends to play in the park.
 The biggest issue was that I wanted to make the program run on a standalone device.
 I dreampt of a large group playing the game over a large area, and needing to use phones to communicate.
 Hastily, I put together a Raspberry Pi running Windows 10 IOT and wrote the project in Unity.
 It was what I was used to at the time.
 It was slow, but it worked.
 It could only be controlled from a separate laptop.
-Here's a video of that working.
+Here's a video of that working:

 <iframe width="840" height="472" src="https://www.youtube.com/embed/Tl7xJwxCgCk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>